-Is a product of the USDA breeding program in Washington State.
-It was originally bred as a bittering hop back in 1985, but has recently been recognized as a dual-purpose hop that is well rounded and suited for many different styles.
-It has predominately spicy and piney characteristics that transfer through into the flavor and aroma.
-Chinook also contributes bright grapefruit notes that accentuate its clean bitterness.
+Released in 1985 as part a breeding program by the USDA in the state of Washington.
+Originally bred as a bittering hop back in 1985, it has recently been recognized as a dual-purpose hop that is well rounded and suited for many different styles.
+It’s predominately spicy and piney characteristics transfer through into the flavor and aroma.
+Chinook also contributes bright grapefruit notes and clean bitterness.

 All hops listed are by the pound (lb.)